asciamanna/asciamanna.github.io/_drafts/too-simple-to-test.md

 ## Documentation Rule

 The documentation rule of microtesting states that you read the test to understand the code it's testing.
 You don't read the code to explain a test.
-Unfortunately, typical Test After Development unit tests are complicated enough that they don't provide the same level of documentation value.
+Unfortunately, typical Test After Development unit tests are complicated enough that they don't provide this level of documentation value.

 The tests for simple code carry their weight simply because they are documenting a fact or behavior of the system.
-Any developer can go to a test and understand exactly how the code works, even if the scenarios are quite simple.
+Any developer can go to a test and understand exactly how the code works.

 ## Conclusion